Kecbm/Kecbm/README.md

 # 👋🏽 Hello, I'm Klecianny

 I'm 27 years old and I live in Garanhuns, Pernambuco.
 I am passionate about technology and believe in the power of education to transform lives.
-In addition, I practice cycling and crossfit to stay healthy, I like reading books from different categories and playing video games.
+In addition, I practice cycling to stay healthy, I like reading books from different categories and playing video games.
 I actively participate in the Bolha Dev on Twitter, a community of developers who share knowledge and experiences about the technological universe.

 <br>
 <br>